Author: Emily Jones

 Basel implementation to date

-While Ghana’s implementation of Basel I emerged from externally-driven financial sector reforms in the early 1990s, the drive for Basel II adoption was domestic and came from NPP politicians pursuing a vision of turning Ghana into an international financial services centre.
-Basel II implementation began in 2004 but was placed on hold in 2009.
-Implementation resumed in earnest in 2016 and 2017with Central Bank Governors publicly declaring that both Basel II and III would be implemented.
-However, both the regulator and banks faced implementation challenges.
+While Ghana’s implementation of Basel I emerged from externally driven financial sector reforms in the early 1990s, the drive for Basel II adoption was domestic and came from NPP politicians pursuing a vision of turning Ghana into an international financial services centre.
+Basel II implementation began in 2004, but it was only in January 2019 that elements of Basel II and III came into force.

 Politics of Basel implementation